Misiraly/yt-venv/readme.md

  commands:
     `cd C:\<your path>\yt-venv`
     `C:\\Scripts\python.exe C:\<your path>\yt-venv\yt.py`
+ - you copy and paste a yt url into the command line, the program should download, play and add it to your library.
 Commands to use in the program:
 -------------------------------
   - ser :: search for song